Annual verification of insurance

 Unlike health care costs in many countries, health care in the United States is very expensive.
 To provide affordable and easy access to medical care while you are studying in the United States, Calvin University requires all international students to enroll in the Student Health Insurance Plan (United HealthCare Student Plan).

-The most common problems with other insurance you may purchase includes paying out of pocket first and then being reimbursed for charges later; paying a high deductible every time you go off campus for medical care; exclusion of mental health benefits; etc.
+The most common problems with other insurance you may purchase includes paying out of pocket first and then being reimbursed for charges later; paying a high deductible every time you go off campus for medical care; exclusion of mental health benefits; etc. These plans do not meet criteria to waive out of the student health plan.

-This is why all international students are required to enroll in the Student Health Insurance Plan in order to meet the university’s minimum insurance standard.
+For this reason, all international students are required to enroll in the Student Health Insurance Plan in order to meet the university’s minimum insurance standard.
 Do not purchase other travel insurance or other emergency-only plans.
 They are not considered comparable, and do not meet Calvin University’s minimum insurance guidelines.

 There are international students who may have plans that meet PPACA requirements.
 If that is the case, those international students ARE REQUIRED to send a request to waive out of the student health plan and turn in a detailed summary of their plan information to Health Services by midnight on August 14th.
 All requests to waive the student health plan will be denied if there is not a waiver request on file in Health Services and a copy of the detailed alternative plan presented prior to this date.